-This bill amends New Jersey's existing laws regarding reimbursement payments for healthcare services delivered through telemedicine and telehealth.
-It mandates that health carriers, including those under managed care plans, the State Health Benefits Commission, the School Employees Health Benefits Commission, and programs like Medicare and NJ FamilyCare, must provide coverage and payment for these services at a reimbursement rate equal to that of in-person consultations.
-This represents a significant change from current law, which only stipulates that reimbursement for telehealth services cannot exceed the rate for in-person services.
-The bill also clarifies that these reimbursement requirements do not apply to telemedicine or telehealth services that are not provided on an in-person basis in New Jersey.
+This bill amends existing laws in New Jersey concerning reimbursement payments for healthcare services delivered through telemedicine and telehealth.
+It requires health insurance carriers, including those under managed care plans, as well as the State Medicaid and NJ FamilyCare programs, to provide coverage and payment for these services at a reimbursement rate equal to that of in-person consultations.
+This is a significant change from current law, which only mandates that reimbursement for telehealth services not exceed the rate for in-person services.
+The bill also clarifies that these reimbursement requirements do not apply to telemedicine or telehealth services that are not provided on an in-person basis within the state.

 Statutes affected: Introduced: 26:2S-29, 30:4D-6, 52:14-17.29, 52:14-17.46.6